gkjohnson/multidraw-performance-repro/README.md

 Reproduction case demonstrating a drastic performance dip when drawing instances with the WebGL `EXT_MULTI_DRAW` extension.
 The repro compares drawing 500,000 instances to drawArraysInstanced and a texture upload.

 - Geometry is drawn offscreen to remove any possibility of fragment shading being the performance bottleneck.
-- Multi draw is compared to multiDrawArrays to demonstrate that simply drawing many instances is not a bottleneck on its own.
+- `multiDrawArrays` is compared to `drawArraysInstanced` to demonstrate that simply drawing many instances is not a bottleneck on its own.
-- Multi draw is compared to uploading a large texture every frame to demonstrate that uploading "start" and "count" buffers for multi draw does not lead to a performance bottleneck on its own.
+- `multiDrawArrays` is compared to uploading a large texture every frame to demonstrate that uploading "firstsList" and "countsList" buffers for multi draw does not lead to a performance bottleneck on its own.

 It seems there is some unexplained bottleneck impacting the performance of the multi draw extension.